stam2020/SimpleGenerators/README.md

 ```
 /sg generator get <id>
 ```
-Which gives you the generator with the id of <id>
+Which gives you the generator with the id of /<id>

 The generators drop items, which must also be defined.
 You can add an item using the command
 ```